NCAR/sunstardb/README.md

    1. Using `wget`:

    `wget --user-agent="Lynx/0 libwww-FM/0"  'https://goo.gl/h1WH2A' -O sunstardb.cfg`
    1. Using `curl`:

    `curl -L --user-agent "Lynx/0 libwww-FM/0" 'https://goo.gl/h1WH2A' > sunstardb.cfg`
    1. Or, if neither of the above utilities are installed, using your usual web browser.
-Go to https://goo.gl/h1WH2A and save the output there to `sunstardb.cfg` in the top-level folder.
+Go to https://goo.gl/h1WH2A and save the output to a file named `sunstardb.cfg` in the top-level folder.
 1. Run the example notebook:

    `jupyter notebook 'sunstardb long example.ipynb'`